kdbeall/clrs-study-notebook/README.md

 # clrs-study-notebook
-This is a collections of jupyter notebooks to accompany the book [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms).
+This is a collection of jupyter notebooks to accompany the book [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms).
 Feel free to make pull requests to add additional notes as you see fit.

 ## Installation Steps
 You'll need Python 3.x and pip to install [jupyter](https://jupyter.readthedocs.io/en/latest/install.html).